Azure/ARO-RP/docs/architecture/api-20201231-preview.md

 Standard_F72s_v2
 ```

-### Networking profile
+### NetworkProfile

-We could start working on `NetworkingProfile` for few nit features we will want to
-deliver in the future releases.
-Examples:
+We should extend existing `NetworkProfile` with SDN plugin option for 4.6 onwards.

-1.`SDNPlugin` - OpenShift will be changing its default SDN provider[1].
+`SDNPlugin` - OpenShift will be changing its default SDN provider[1].
 We can start
 shipping ability to chose it on install, so customer can start testing, and we
-will be able to switch it in the future relase.
+will be able to switch it in the future release.

-2. `OutboundIPAdrressesCount` - if we set `disableOutboundSnat=false` in Azure cloud provider, any new Kubernetes `Loadbalancer.Type=LoadBalancer` will not be used
-for outbound traffic.
-By adding `FrontendIPsCount` and `PortsPerInstance` we would enable customer to control their outbound traffic behaviour. `FrondendIps` would
-have to be provisioned by RP backend, to control SNAT behaviour.
+// SDNPluginName enumerates the values for Supported SDN plugins
+type SDNPluginName string

+const (
+	// OpenShiftSDN ...
+	OpenShiftSDN SDNPluginName = "OpenShiftSDN"
+	// OVNKubernetes ...
+	OVNKubernetes SDNPluginName = "OVNKubernetes"
+)

 ```
-// NetworkingProfile allows customer to configure networking settings on the
-// clusters
-type NetworkingProfile struct {
+// NetworkProfile represents a network profile. type NetworkProfile struct {
-    // SDNPlugin allows override current default SDNPlugin with other.
-In this
-    // case future Kubernetes OVN[1]
+	// The CIDR used for OpenShift/Kubernetes Pods (immutable).
+	PodCIDR string `json:"podCidr,omitempty"`

+	// The CIDR used for OpenShift/Kubernetes Services (immutable).
-    SDNPlugin string `json:"sdnPlugin,omitempty"`
+	ServiceCIDR string `json:"serviceCidr,omitempty"`

-    FrontendIPsCount: 2 `int:"frontendIPsCount,omitempty"`
-    PortsPerInstance: 2048   `int:"portsPerInstance,omitempty"`
-}
+	// SDNPlugin defines SDN plugin, used in the cluster SDNPluginName SDNPluginName `json:"sdnPluginName,omitempty"` }
 ```